 Psychological mirroring is an unconscious process whereby we act like others we are in the presence of.
 Watch those who enjoy the company of each other and see how they seem to imitate each other, smile or frown as the other does so, adopt similar body postures and movements.
 Similarly, watch those who don’t enjoy each other’s company or are nervous about the other.
 You may observe a similar, sometimes asymmetrical, dance – as one raises their voice so does the other, as one steps forward the other steps back.

-Psychologists have a range of theories to account for this phenomenon.
-We know of mirror neurons in the brain, wired to seemingly mimic the behaviour of others, for example.
-We know of unconscious processes whereby we seem to take on the feelings of those around us or experience feelings from the past because of reminders in the present.
+Psychologists have a range of theories to account for this.
+For example, we know of ‘mirror neurons’ in the brain, that are wired to seemingly mimic the behaviour of others.
+We also know of unconscious processes whereby we seem to take on the feelings of those around us or experience feelings from the past because of reminders in the present.
 We are very attuned to the mood states of others, with empathy being the ability to experience another’s mood as if it were, to some extent, our own.

 Less well known is the impact of ‘customers’, ‘service users’ or ‘beneficiaries’ on a team or group.
 The mental health field is very familiar with the tendency for teams that deal with severe mental health issues, such as psychosis or personality disorders, to themselves become split, paranoid and sometimes delusional.
 Workers can experience difficulties in thinking with their customary clarity.
 Clear work boundaries, coupled with therapeutic and operational supervision, is crucial to counteracting this tendency.